Volume I of Minnesotum Mare ClarumThe American Dream of Freedom and Justice

 “Someday I think the reason for this miracle will become more clear to us all,” answered Magnus.
 “The King was following the word of Jesus.
 Maybe the only who can save us from our slavery is the Man who saved us from all our sins.”
 Astrid was impressed with the intelligence and seriousness of his response.

-Like Moses, was named as Lawgiver.
-However, the laws he gave were of Jesus Christ, of the New Testament, while Moses was of the Old Testament.
-Both had a great impact on the world and on Minnesotum.
-In the end it would be Minnesotum Mare Clarum who abolished slavery, driven by this same Christian impetus and rejection of the sin of slavery.
+Like Moses, Good King Magnus was named as Lawgiver.
+However, the laws he gave were received from Jesus Christ, of the New Testament, while Moses was of the Old Testament and received law directly from Father God.
+Magnus was changing Sweden and Norway's laws to reflect Christianity.
+Both Moses and Magnus had a great impact on the world and on Minnesotum.
+In the end it would be Minnesotum Mare Clarum who abolished slavery in a new nation called the United States of America, driven by this same Christian impetus and rejection of the sin of slavery.

-But after Christ many people who followed him would be persecuted, killed and yes, enslaved.
-But along the way his followers in Sweden, Norway and Minnesota for found the way to abolish it.
+Yet after Christ many people who followed him would be persecuted, killed and yes, enslaved.
+But along the way his followers in Sweden, Norway and Minnesota found the way to abolish it.
+Unlike the ancient Athenians, this dream--of freedom from slavery, would not perish from the Earth, but would take root in Minnesotum, Mare Clarum.

 “You know, Astrid, Jesus was betrayed to the Cross for 30 pieces of silver.
 That was the typical cost for “buying” a slave.
 But Jesus defeated that bargain by rising again from the grave.
 He saves us from our sin, including enslaving other people.”
 Magnus was thinking of that dream of freedom and justice.
 Slavery and tyranny were still out there.